 Thirteen years after the Lord first put the dream within Pastor Sexton’s heart to train men and women to serve Jesus Christ in local churches, The Crown College was founded.
 God has given this work great favor from the beginning.
 In August of 1991, the doors of the college opened to sixty-nine students from fourteen states.
 By the 2006-2007 academic year, over nine hundred students enrolled, representing more than forty states and several foreign countries.
 Thousands of men and women have received their diplomas and are now serving Christ throughout the world.

 In Ecclesiastes 12:1 the Bible says, “Remember now thy Creator in the days of thy youth.”
-In an effort to reach the next generation with this truth, Clarence Sexton has founded three summer youth camps located in Powell, TN, Pottsboro, TX, and Droitwich, England.
+In an effort to reach the next generation with this truth, Clarence Sexton has founded four summer youth camps located in Powell, TN, Pottsboro, TX, Heron, MT, and Droitwich, England.
 These camps have offered Christian influence and encouragement to many young people including urban youth, Native Americans, and Hispanics.

 In addition, Clarence has established Crown Christian Publications and Faith for the Family to provide and promote resources that will benefit the Christian life.
 Among these resources are over forty books that he has written to aid pastors and Christians in their church and personal Bible study.
 From the publication of his first book until now, Crown Christians Publications has sold over a million copies of his material.